featuresmith/genba/README.md

 # Genba

-This project is an experiment in software development velocity!
+This project is an experiment in software development velocity.

 # Contributing